History of Nicaragua: Communist leanings and U.S. backed Contras

 American support for the long rule of the Somoza family had soured relations, and the FSLN government was committed to a Marxist ideology, with many of the leading Sandinista continuing long-standing relationships with the Soviet Union and Cuba.
 United States President Jimmy Carter, who had cut off aid to Somoza's Nicaragua the previous year, initially hoped that continued American aid to the new government would keep the Sandinistas from forming a doctrinaire Marxist–Leninist government aligned with the Soviet bloc, but the Carter administration aid was minimal, and the Sandinistas turned to Cuban and Eastern European assistance to build a new army of 75,000, including T-55 tanks, heavy artillery and HIND attack helicopters, that made the Sandinista Army more powerful than its neighbors.
 The Soviets also pledged to provide MiG 21 fighters, but the aircraft were never delivered.

 With the election of Ronald Reagan in 1980, relations between the United States and the Sandinista regime became an active front in the Cold War.
 The Reagan administration insisted on the "Communist threat" posed by the Sandinistas—reacting particularly to the support provided to the Sandinistas by Cuba and the Soviets.
 The US suspended aid due to evidence of Sandinista support to FMLN rebels in El Salvador.
 Prior to U.S. aid withdrawal, FSLN politician Bayardo Arce, stated that "Nicaragua is the only country building its socialism with the dollars of imperialism."
 The Reagan administration responded by imposing economic sanctions and a trade embargo against Nicaragua in 1981, which would not be lifted until 1990.

 After a brief period of sanctions, Nicaragua was faced with a collapsing economy.
-The U.S. trained and financed the Contras, which were a counter-revolutionary group, based in neighboring Honduras to militarily oppose the Sandinista government.
+The U.S. trained and financed the Contras, which were a counter-revolutionary group, based in neighbouring Honduras to militarily oppose the Sandinista government.
 President Reagan called the Contras "the moral equivalent of our founding fathers."
 The Contras, groups of Somoza's National Guard who had fled to Honduras, were organized, trained and funded by CIA.
 The Contra chain of command included some ex-National Guardsmen, including Contra founder and commander Enrique Bermúdez and others, including ex-Sandinista hero Edén Pastora, who rejected the Leninist orientation of the Sandinistas.
-The Contras operated out of camps in the neighboring Honduras to the north and Costa Rica to the south.
+The Contras operated out of camps in the neighbouring Honduras to the north and Costa Rica to the south.
 They engaged in a systematic campaign of terror amongst the rural Nicaraguan population to disrupt social reform projects of the Sandinistas.